 One of my favorite authors is Dr Steven G. Pratt.
 He is an ophthalmologist with a family history of macular degeneration and has written several SuperFoods books, including SuperFoods Rx: Fourteen Foods That Will Change Your Life.

 He writes about the specific nutrients of the top super foods and how they fight diseases but he also includes tips on how to store your fresh produce and how to prepare them.
 He is a bit passionate about these healthy greens.
 Here is what he writes:

 "Spinach, and it's leafy sidekicks, are among the most nutritious foods on earth.
 Calorie for calorie, spinach provides more nutrients than any other food."

 There are lots of good blenders out there, but I went to a health fair with a friend and we both walked out with a Vitamix blender - the Cadillac of blenders.
+I've had mine for over 10 years and use it daily.
 The ingredients are broken up so small that there are no chunks and even a green smoothie tastes good.

 Anyway, one way Bill will eat spinach is to saute it with a little olive oil, some sliced onions and minced garlic.
 Dr. Pratt recommends 1 cup steamed spinach or 2 cups of raw spinach almost every day.
 This is why: